How Often Do Women Masturbat? | Explore the Truth

 Understanding Frequency: What Studies Show

-These studies highlight that while some women may engage in masturbation frequently—several times a week or even daily—others may do so less often.
-The variability underscores the importance of personal choice and comfort levels when it comes to sexual expression.
+These findings highlight that while some women may engage in masturbation frequently—several times a week or even daily—others may do so less often or not at all.
+The variability underscores the importance of personal choice, privacy, and comfort levels when it comes to sexual expression.

 A Closer Look at Influencing Factors